|

 college drop-outs; instead, he inspired a generation of editorial

 cartoonists.
-Typically, he pooh-poohed this notion, saying that if
+Typically, he pooh-poohed this notion, saying

 there are MacNelly clones out there, then he is a clone of Pat